logicbrush/silverstripe-herocontent/README.md

-# SilverStripe-HeroContent
+# silverstripe-herocontent

-A module for the SilverStripe CMS which allows you to add a big block of scrolling or static content at the top of the page.
+A module for the SilverStripe CMS which allows you to add a big block of (optionally scrolling) content at the top of the page as is typical with landing pages.

 ## Why?